Sonora Northwest Mexico, Mexico Travel Guide

 Taxis and ride-sharing services offer convenience and direct routes, useful for specific destinations or with luggage.

 Major companies operate at Hermosillo and Ciudad Obregón airports.
-Book in advance for better rates.
+Book early for better deals.
 Mandatory Mexican liability insurance is a requirement.

 Downtown areas in Hermosillo are walkable.
 Bicycle rentals in tourist towns.
 Limited dedicated bicycle lanes.

-Accessibility infrastructure for mobility challenges is limited.
+Accessibility infrastructure for those with disabilities is limited.
 Public transportation is generally not wheelchair accessible.

 Sonora does not have extensive hop-on-hop-off bus services.
 Various tour operators offer organized day trips or multi-day tours to specific attractions.

-Sonora does not feature cable cars, funiculars, or other unique local transport systems like those found in some other parts of Mexico.
+Sonora does not feature cable cars, funiculars, or other unique local transport systems like those found in some other parts of The united mexican states.

 Several dining options and retail stores are available for departing travelers.